 A given star burns its hydrogen at a very steady rate.
 This is because the star acts to regulate its burning to a very precise level, using the same principle of energy conservation that ignites the fuel in the first place.
 If the nuclear furnace belches slightly and puts forth a little more heat than can be carried off by the radiation from the star, the excess heat increases the pressure and causes the star to expand.
 The excess energy is spent in making the star expand.
 More energy goes into the expansion than was produced in the nuclear belch, and the star actually ends up slightly cooler as explained in Section 2.3 (Figure 1.3).
-The nuclear reaction rates are sensitive to the temperature and so the nuclear burning slows as the expansion occurs and the temperature drops.
+The nuclear reaction rates are sensitive to the temperature, and so the nuclear burning slows as the expansion occurs and the temperature drops.
 The net effect is a highly efficient process of negative feedback.
 If the star temporarily produces an iota too much heat, the nuclear fires are automatically damped a bit by the expansion to restore equilibrium.
 The opposite is also true.
-If the nuclear burning should fail to keep up with the energy radiated away for an instant, the heat would be insufficient, the pressure would drop, the star would contract and the temperature would rise.
+If the nuclear burning should fail to keep up with the energy radiated away for an instant, the heat would be insufficient, the pressure would drop, the star would contract, and the temperature would rise.
 The result is that the nuclear burning would be increased to the equilibrium value.
-A star burning hydrogen on the Main Sequence thus works in a manner similar to the thermostat and furnace in a house.
+A star burning hydrogen on the main sequence thus works in a manner similar to the thermostat and furnace in a house.
 If the temperature drops, the furnace kicks in and restores the lost energy.
 If the house gets too hot, the furnace turns off temporarily until the desired temperature is restored.

-The process of hydrogen burning on the Main Sequence is one of thermonuclear fusion.
-Nuclei of hydrogen atoms (protons) are fused together to make the nucleus of the heavier element helium.
+The process of hydrogen burning on the main sequence is one of thermonuclear fusion.
+Nuclei of hydrogen atoms, protons, are fused together to make the nucleus of the heavier element helium, which consists of two protons and two neutrons.
 Burning hydrogen to helium depends primarily on the nuclear force.
-To form stable helium, however, two neutrons must be made from two protons and that requires a conversion involving the weak force.
 The role of the nuclear force is to bind the four particles in the helium nucleus.
 The energy left over from combining the particles is available as heat.
 This process is not different in principle from ordinary burning where chemical forces bind the combined products together and liberate the energy of combining the molecules as heat.
 Chemical forces are based on the electrical force.
 The reason that nuclear burning is so much more powerful than chemical burning is because the nuclear force is so much stronger than the electrical force.
-The energy released in the fusion of hydrogen into helium is an appreciable fraction, about one percent, of the maximum amount of energy that could be released if all the mass of hydrogen were turned into pure energy in accordance with $E = mc^2$.
+The energy released in the fusion of hydrogen into helium is an appreciable fraction, about 1 percent, of the maximum amount of energy that could be released if all the mass of hydrogen were turned into pure energy in accordance with $E = mc^2$.
 That very high efficiency of energy release is why thermonuclear bombs are such a fearful weapon and why the promise of controlled thermonuclear fusion is so enticing as an ultimate energy source.